Vision & Hearing

 The parent or legal guardian of a student may object to hearing or vision screening tests for their children on religious grounds.
 If a religious objection is made, a written and signed statement from the parent or legal guardian detailing such objections must be presented to the local school authority.

-Screening instruments, test procedures and referral criteria are defined in the Illinois Administrative Code (see LAWS & RULES in the right-hand column).
+Screening instruments, test procedures and referral criteria are defined in the Illinois Administrative Code.
 Children whose test results meet referral criteria are referred to an eye doctor or family physician for further evaluation.

 Mandated screening services must be provided by vision and hearing screening technicians trained and certified by the Department.
 Candidates must meet the prerequisite requirements in order to apply and be considered for training.
 In order to become certified, eligible candidates are required to attend and pass hearing and vision training courses conducted by the Department and pay the applicable fees.
 Certificates are valid for a period of three years and must be renewed by complying with recertification requirements and paying the applicable fees.

-For more information about mandated hearing and vision screening, see LAWS & RULES in the right-hand column for links to the Child Vision and Hearing Test Act (410 ILCS 205), associated rules and regulations in the Illinois Administrative Code and forms available on the Department’s website.
-Additional hearing and vision informational resources also are listed on the right-hand side.
+For more information about mandated hearing and vision screening, view the Child Vision and Hearing Test Act (410 ILCS 205), associated rules and regulations in the Illinois Administrative Code and forms available on the Department’s website.